-Where should building security systems be enforced?
+Where should building security systems be implemented?

-Commercial properties, like airports, retail shops, industrial enterprises, financial and governmental institutions, schools, medical facilities, power-, oil and gas companies as well as residential complexes require a unique set of safety and security measures because each type of property is vulnerable to different hazards.
+Commercial properties, like airports, retail shops, industrial enterprises, financial and governmental institutions, schools, medical facilities, power, oil and gas companies, as well as residential complexes, require a unique set of safety and security measures because each type of property is vulnerable to different hazards.

 For example, an owner of a retail shop is predominantly concerned about such threats as shoplifting, fraud, embezzlement, and pilferage.
 A government agency places value on the security of classified information.
-A manager of a condo makes sure that his tenants are protected against crime and facilities don’t fall victim to vandalism.
+A manager of a condo makes sure that his tenants are protected against crime and that facilities don’t fall victim to vandalism.

 Building security systems in different types of properties

-In the majority of cases, a security system for commercial building presents a more comprehensive solution than typical apartment building security systems and comprises:
+In the majority of cases, a security system for a commercial building presents a more comprehensive solution than typical apartment building security systems and comprises:

-- Perimeter securityCCTV
+- Perimeter security CCTV

-- Various sensors and detectors, such as infrared, microwave or laser sensors
+- Various sensors and detectors, such as infrared, microwave, or laser sensors

-- Intruder alarms
+- Intrusion detection and alarms

 - Fire detection system